neutrinojs/neutrino/docs/customization/advanced.md

 ### Conditional configuration

 Some plugins and rules are only available in certain environments.
-For example, the Web preset only exposes a minify plugin during production, leading to issues when trying to modify its settings, but blows up during development.
+For example, the Web preset only exposes a minify plugin during production, leading to issues when trying to modify its settings, but throws an exception during development.

 _Example: Access the entries object of the `minify` plugin when using the Web preset._